pycanis/btceed/README.md

 # [BTCEED](https://btceed.live)

-Btceed is a high level overview of your bitcoin HD wallet (the one with the seed - 12 or 24 words) in a form of a graph.
+Btceed is a web application that provides visual overview of your bitcoin HD wallet (the one with the seed - 12 or 24 words) in a form of a graph.

 You can check the live version with all its features [here](https://app.btceed.live).